wongswk/magi/pymagi/README.md

     resultDtheta[:,2,1] = 1.0/pow(theta[2], 2) * ( V - theta[0] + theta[1] * R)
     return resultDtheta
 ```
-Now we are ready to create an `ode_system` object representing the dynamic system model to pass to `GpdsSolver`.
+Now we are ready to create an `ode_system` object representing the dynamic system model to pass to `MagiSolver`.
 First, give the system a name.
 Then, supply the three arguments -- ODEs, gradient with respect to `x`, gradient with respect to `theta` -- using the three functions created above.
 Lastly, supply two vectors, `thetaLowerBound` and `thetaUpperBound`, that specify the lower and upper bounds on the parameters `theta`.

 ```
 fn_system = ode_system("FN-python", fOde, fOdeDx, fOdeDtheta,